 Annuals, Ornamental grasses and grasslike plants, Perennials

-Growing in fountainlike mounds, these are among the most graceful of ornamental grasses.
+Growing in fountainlike mounds, these are among the most graceful of the ornamental grasses.
 They have long, narrow leaves and arching stems that bear furry, foxtail-like flower plumes in summer, with bloom often extending into fall.
-Use them in containers, in perennial or shrub borders, as bank covers.Pennisetum setaceum
+Use them in containers, in perennial or shrub borders, or as bank covers.Pennisetum setaceum

-Dense grower to 5 ft. high and wide, with bright green leaves and lavender flowers.
+Grows to 5 ft. tall and wide, with small, silvery leaves and deep purple flowers.
+‘Silver Cloud&...